jariarkko/cave-outliner/README.md

                              with lines.
     --borderactual           Use the border-only drawing algorithm, draws the cave walls using model triangle sides.
-    --crosssection x file    Produce also a cross section at a given x position, output to file.\n";
+    --crosssection d p file  Produce also a cross section at a given direction (d = x or y) position p, output to file.
-    --crosssections n pat    Produce n cross sections at different x positions, output to files (percent sign denotes the cross section number in the file name pattern).
+    --crosssections d n pat  Produce n cross sections at different direction (d = x or y) positions, output to files (percent sign denotes the cross section number in the file name pattern).
     --label                  Label cross sections
     --linewidth n            Set the width of the lines in output picture.
 The value can be a decimal number.